-HUVEC endothelial cells were incubated with PON1, HDL, or both for 4 hours, then collected and lysed, and the quantity of the thioester bonds in the cell lysates was measured spectrophotometrically at 650 nm in the ABE ELISA assay.
+HUVEC endothelial cells were incubated with PON1, HDL, or both for 4 hours, and then collected and lysed.
+The number of thioester bonds in the cell lysates was measured spectrophotometrically at 650 nm in the ABE-ELISA assay.
 Results are presented as mean ± standard error (n = 3).
-(A) represents significance relative to the control group p<0.0001, (B) represents significance relative to cells treated with HDL alone p<0.0001.
+(A) represents significance relative to the control group, p<0.0001.
+(B) represents significance relative to cells treated with HDL alone, p<0.0001.